circlewaves/brackets-darcula-theme/README.md

-Darcula theme for Bracktes
+Darcula theme for Brackets
 ======================

-Classic Darcula theme for Bracktes
+Classic Darcula theme for Brackets